Willie Wood (bowler): Commonwealth Games

 Wood first represented his country in 1966 and in 2002 became the first athlete to compete in a 7th Commonwealth Games.
 His Commonwealth Games career included a singles bronze in 1974, a silver in the pairs in 1978, individual gold in 1982 and a captain's role in the 1990 winning fours team.
 The feat is even more remarkable as, had internal politics not forced him out of the 1986 games (held, ironically, in Scotland), Wood could have competed in more.
 After refusing to be reclassified as an amateur, the Scotland team decided not to select the World Championship runner-up, denying him the chance to compete in Edinburgh, at a bowling green just metres from Tynecastle Park – home of his beloved Heart of Midlothian FC.
 In 2002, Wood was reported to be disappointed that Team Scotland athletes voted to give cyclist Craig MacLean the honour of carrying the flag at the opening ceremony, despite Wood's record-breaking achievement.
 Aged 72, Wood was included in Scotland's team for the 2010 Commonwealth Games, extending his record to an eighth games, and making him the oldest competitor at the games.

 National & other

 Wood also competed in over forty home international events and won the 2006 national pairs title for Gifford BC.
 In 1985 and 1986, he won the Hong Kong International Bowls Classic pairs titles.

 Awards

+He has 15 World Championship medals to his name, including four gold medals at the outdoor championships between 1992 and 2008.

-In 2007, Wood became the first bowler to be inducted into the Scottish Sports Hall of Fame.
+In 1992, he was awarded the MBE for services to sport, and in 2007, he became the first bowler to be inducted into the Scottish Sports Hall of FameIn 2007, Wood became the first bowler to be inducted into the Scottish Sports Hall of Fame.

 Wood retired from international bowls in 2011, although he intends to continue to compete at national level.
 His final act as an outdoor internationalist was to help Scotland retain the Home Internationals Series for a recording breaking forty-second time.
 Woods retired with an impressive total of 134 outdoor caps to his name.

 Wood was appointed a Member of the Order of the British Empire (MBE) for services to bowls in the 1992 Birthday Honours.
 He has also written an instructional book, A Bias to Bowls, which was published in 1990.